 Common Environmental Contaminants are substances with known chemical and toxicology properties, such as trichloroethene, that are present in the environment due to historic lack of regulation, inadequate use and storage, and waste disposal.
 In the UK. their use pre-dated the Environmental Protection Act 1990, and they are now subject to remediation in soil and groundwater systems.
 These substances are now largely banned from use or are tightly regulated for use by operators, and in their treatment/disposal by waste companies through Environmental Permitting Regulations (as amended), and hence are less likely to enter the environment.

-Contaminants of Emerging Concern are substances not previously considered or known to be significant in the pean Commission show that 40% of surface water resources in the European chemical status, with many member states not monitoring priority substances.
+Contaminants of Emerging Concern are substances not previously considered or known to be significant in the environment and may have no regulatory standard.
+Examples include pharmaceuticals and personal care products.
+Due to improved monitoring techniques and increasingly sensitive analytical methods, more emerging contaminants are being detected in the environment, particularly in surface water and groundwater.
+Emerging contaminants can be broadly defined as any synthetic or naturally occurring chemical or microorganism that is not commonly monitored in the environment but has the potential to enter the environment and cause known or suspected adverse ecological and/or human health effects.
+In the developed world, there has been a gradual decrease in the environmental concentrations of common environmental contaminants such as heavy metals, polychlorinated biphenyls (PCBs), dioxins, and polyaromatic hydrocarbons (PAHs).
+This improvement is largely due to stricter regulations with improved monitoring, cleaner industrial processes and waste disposal practices.
+There is a now a focus on contaminants of emerging concern.